ibm-cloud-docs/discovery/integrate-wks.md

 ### Integrating multiple custom models
 {: #integrate-multiplecustom}

 You can apply more than one custom model to identical fields using the API.
 Follow the steps in [Integrating your custom model with the API](/docs/services/discovery?topic=discovery-integrating-with-wks#integrate-customAPI) and use the example here as a guide.
-If you are also incorporating [Watson {{site.data.keyword.discoveryshort}} Knowledge Graph](/docs/services/discovery?topic=discovery-kg#kg), you must use the same model for enriching both entities and relationships in a single enrichment object.
-See the example for `"destination_field": "enriched_text"` as a guide.

 You cannot apply multiple custom models using the {{site.data.keyword.discoveryshort}} tooling.
 Only the entity and relations enrichments may be customized.